-PROFESSIONAL STAFF HIRING
+G-3450 © GCF PROFESSIONAL STAFF HIRING

 It shall be the policy of the District to employ and retain the best qualified personnel.

 The Board adopts the following general criteria, which shall be utilized in the selection process for initial employment:

-- There will be no discrimination in the hiring process due to race, color, religion, sex, sexual orientation, age, national origin, or disability of an otherwise qualified individual. - A candidate for secondary school teaching should have a major, minor, or equivalent in the candidate's teaching field.
-An elementary school candidate should have a major or equivalent in elementary education or in the special area of assignment. - Candidates for all teaching positions shall be able to deliver quality instruction. - Each candidate shall provide evidence of meeting state requirements for certification. - Each candidate shall be required to provide fingerprint cards or electronic fingerprints upon being offered employment for purposes of obtaining a criminal history background record before finalization of employment. - A "background investigation" consisting of communication with the applicant's (or employee's) former employer that concerns education, training, experience, qualifications, and job performance for the purpose of evaluation for employment shall be conducted on each individual to be considered for a recommendation of employment.
+- There will be no discrimination in the hiring process due to race, color, religion, sex, sexual orientation, age, national origin, or disability of an otherwise qualified individual. - A candidate for secondary school teaching should be eligible for licensure in the candidate's teaching field.
+An elementary school candidate should have a major or equivalent in elementary education or in the special area of assignment. - Candidates for all teaching positions shall be able to deliver quality instruction. - Each candidate shall provide evidence of meeting state requirements for licensure. - Each candidate shall be requested to complete a consent-and-release form regarding conduct of a background investigation. - Each candidate shall be required to provide two (2) fingerprint cards or equivalent electronic fingerprints upon being offered employment for purposes of obtaining a criminal history background record before finalization of employment. - A "background investigation" consisting of communication with the applicant's (or employee's) former employer that concerns education, training, experience, qualifications, and job performance for the purpose of evaluation for employment shall be conducted on each individual to be considered for a recommendation of employment.
 Forms developed for this purpose are to be used.